TrevorAtMeetings/ape_base_1/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+**CRITICAL ENGINEERING PRINCIPLE**: NO FALLBACKS EVER - We fix issues at the root cause, never use fallback systems or workarounds.

 ## System Architecture
 The application employs a modular Flask architecture with a clear separation of concerns, supporting both backend and frontend components.